Pigbuy/ViSort/README.md

 - background sort mode
 - custom names and paths for Input, Sorted, Attributes, People, People_cache

-## Operation Strategy

-1. Read config file
-2. iterate through Input Folder Files
-    1. generate description
-    2. make sure all folders are present
-    2. sort into Category
-        1. look for everything but desc(also scan for faces and auto cache them if enabled)
-        2. if all are true by just one there
-        3. else make weird algorythm to find out which one to choose
-        4. now let llm choose from all desc_words including "other" for default
-        5. move image to Category folder
-    3. iterate over attributes
-        1. if all requirements are met
-        2. symlink image at attribute folder

-NO PARALLELISM OR ASYNCRONYSM YET

-## Libraries
-- Ollama for LLMs and image description
-- deepface for face detection
-- Pillow for image formatting
--

 # Dependencies so far:
 - portion